grossen/eduantech.docpad/src/render/posts/open-source-games-without-going-poor.html.md

 Well, as I'm sure most of you know, I love open source.
 I try to make everything I use open source whenever possible.
 There are lot of great projects I use and sometimes contribute to that are open source.
 For example Clojure, Vim, Chromium (all of which I use) or DocPad (to which I contribute).

 I also love games, I mean who doesn't?
-Doesn't have to be video games for it to be a game, there's also hysical games like Tag, Hide-and-Seek etc. They are all free, open source, they're just an idea, you see kids modifying games in order to make them more interesting all the time!
+Doesn't have to be video games for it to be a game, there's also physical games like Tag, Hide-and-Seek etc. They are all free, open source, they're just an idea, you see kids modifying games in order to make them more interesting all the time!
 Most video games aren't open source however.
 You pay for a game, you play it, finish it (or complete it), move on to the next game.
 The games that are open source are so simple there isn't any gain in making them not open source, if anything you lose from making them closed source.

 A lot of, if not all developers love open source.
 However, a lot of us developers make games for a living.
 We can't make them open source, we would have to live off of donations, which are inconsistent if there are donations and if there aren't well... we're in deep shit if we don't have a job.